OniDaito/S9Lab/_posts/2012-08-17-Organ-Reconstruction.markdown

 ---
 layout: post
-title:  Recreating internal body parts by shooting models of them with lasers
+title:  Recreating internal body parts
 ---

 For the last 5 months I've been working with The University of Leeds on a rather interesting project that deals with Keyhole surgery.
 We are trying to recreate a 3D view from a series of cameras that are fixed inside the patient.
 To test these ideas we need to build a mockup of the system and work with models of the organs we wish to scan.
 The result looks something like this.